jmenter1/Config/README.md

 # PowerToys, an addition to Mac-Shortcuts

+### Purpose:
-TL;DR: Essentially just Mac's spotlight feature for Windows, if you can't beat em join em I suppose
+Essentially just Mac's spotlight feature for Windows, if you can't beat em join em I suppose

 ### Directions:
 1. Download powertoys